polterguy/camphora-five/help-files/Camphora Five/02 - Creating your first app.md

 ## Creating your first app

+**Notice**, the following app, or one similar to it, should already exist as a _"template example app"_.
+If you still want to follow this tutorial, and create this app exactly as illustrated here - Then simply delete the example app called _"address-book"_ from your list of apps.

 [Open up Camphora Five](/camphora-five) and click the _"+"_ button, at the top right corner of your page.
 Then name your app `address-book`.
 Notice, you cannot use spaces in your app's name.
 Then add some fields to your app, by clicking the _"+"_ in the area of your screen where it says _"fields"_.